-That portion of a valley adjacent to a river or creek channel which is under water when the water overflows its normal channel.
-Reviews are conducted by County Emergency Management and must meet their approval prior to final approval by Regional Planning.
+That portion of land adjacent to a river, stream or creek channel which is under water when the water overflows its normal channel.
+Reviews are conducted by County Emergency Management (local FEMA Agency) and must meet their approval prior to final approval by Regional Planning.
+All properties within or adjacent to flood hazard areas may be evaluated.